ubccr/akrr/docs/AKRR_HPCC_Deployment.md

 # if you have intel based system with intel compilers and intel-mpi
 # most likely you don't need to change it

-#compile hpcc in hpcc-1.4.2 root directory
+# compile hpcc in hpcc-1.4.2 root directory
 cd ..
 make arch=intel64_hpcresource
-#if it is compiled successfully hpcc binary should appear in hpcc-1.4.2 directory
+# if it is compiled successfully hpcc binary should appear in hpcc-1.4.2 directory

-#create a link to hpcc
+# create hpcc link to hpcc-1.5.0
 cd ..
 ln -s hpcc-1.5.0 hpcc

-#now we can test it on headnode (optional)
+# now we can test it on headnode (optional)
 cd hpcc
 mv _hpccinf.txt hpccinf.txt